3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 - We use the `-m` flag (for “message”) to record a short, descriptive, and specific comment that will help us remember later on what we did and why.
 If we just run git commit without the -m option, Git will launch nano (or whatever other editor we configured as core.editor) so that we can write a longer message.

-- Good commit messages start with a brief (<50 characters) summary of changes made in the commit.
-If you want to go into more detail, add a blank line between the summary line and your additional notes.
+- **Good commit messages** start with a brief (<50 characters) summary explaining the changes made in the commit.

+**REMEMBER:** it is always easier to rollback to a previous commit if it is an incremental change.
+Therefore, don't write your whole project and commit at the end.
+You should have tiny changes committed as you work through the project.

 #### Make changes to the file